-Chesapeake's climate-related performance data reflect year-end 2022 operations and include year-over-year comparison.
+Chesapeake's climate-related performance metrics reflect year-end 2023 operations and include year-over-year comparison.
 The data has been verified by Internal Audit and an independent third-party organization (under limited assurance), using the best available information at the time of report preparation.
-For certain reporting elements, later changes in categorization could affect data and will be updated for accuracy on our website.
+For certain reporting elements, later revisions or changes in categorization could affect data and will be updated for accuracy on our website.

-Our core natural gas assets are certified as RSG, offering another layer of data assurance as part of an independent certification process.
+Our core natural gas assets are certified as Responsibly Sourced Gas (RSG), offering another layer of data assurance as part of an independent certification process.
 Our Scope 1 metrics are rooted in our Environmental Protection Agency (EPA) Subpart W reporting, and we continue to evaluate different methodologies to further improve accuracy and transparency across our metric categories.